NanLieu/COM519/README.md

 npm install
 ```

-Next you will have to create a config.env file and place this in the phoneprojectv4 folder.
+Next you will have to create a config.env file and place this in the phoneproject folder.

 Inside the config.env file copy the following
 ```